“Where is he going anyway?” Joanne mumbled, her expression impatient as they were all hovering over their seats, trying to get a better view.

 Joanne brushed his hands off like many times before.
 “It’s not fair to you.
 Because I will never forget Tang Feng.”

 “I don’t mind.
-I know he was an important part of your life and he will always be an important of your life.”
+I know he was an important part of your life and he will always be.”

 “You say that now, but what about in the future?”